Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 It’s about finding ways to maximize production time.

-To me the tech scout is one of the final critical pre production steps.
-You and the pertinent crew will travel to the locations and walk through the plan.
+The tech scout is one of the final critical steps in pre-production.
+It builds upon earlier steps like location scouting, ensuring that every logistical detail is planned and accounted for before filming begins.
+You and the pertinent crew will travel to the locations, review essential filmmaking forms, and walk through the plan.

 Think it through.
 Walk it through.

 This day (or days) of tech scouting can also serve as an opportunity for every department to go over needs and concerns.
-Prep for the your tech scout by checking out our location scouting cheatsheet.
+Use tools like tech scout checklist apps or scheduling software to ensure no details are overlooked in your movie production checklist.
+Prep for your tech scout by checking out our location scouting cheatsheet.

 gear UP